alvinliu0/vfms/README.md

 2. **Model not found**: Verify Wan2.1 model is properly installed
 3. **CUDA out of memory**: Reduce batch size or use smaller model
 4. **Invalid token**: Check API token format and permissions
+5. **Generation timeout**: Video generation can take 1-2 hours, be patient

 ### Debug Mode